dotnet/samples/core/interop/godll/cs/README.md

 1. The .NET Core app that imports and calls functions from the Shared C libraries.
 This code is found in `<SolutionDir>/SharedC/Program.cs`.
 2. The Go packages that define the imported functions and are compiled into the Shared C libraries.
 This code is located in `<SolutionDir>/Go/src/shared-c/cmd/*`.
 There are 2 Go projects, **helloworld** and **math**.
 Each deal with different use cases and exhibits how to write C-style APIs in Go that handle a variety of data types and situations.

 Another part of the repo is the `GoBuilder` project.
 This lives in  `<SolutionDir>/Go/` and is responsible for automating the building of the Go libraries.
-On build `GoBuilder` triggers an event that executes a series of powershell scripts.
+On build, `GoBuilder` executes a build-all powershell script that builds all of the Go packages in the repo.
 If errors occur when building the Go libraries the Go build logs can be found in  `<SolutionDir>/Go/GoBuilder/bin/<BuildConfig>/netstandard2.0`.

 ## Building and Running